rosell-dk/webp-express/README.md

 Do not simply remove the plugin without deactivating it first.
 Deactivation takes care of removing the rules in the *.htaccess* file.
 With the rules there, but converter gone, your Google Chrome visitors will not see any jpeg images.

 *Note:*
 The plugin has not been tested in multisite configurations.
-It's on the roadmap...

 ## Limitations

-* The plugin does not work on Microsoft IIS server
+* The plugin does not work on Microsoft IIS server, nor in WAMP
 * The plugin has not been tested with multisite installation

 ## Frequently Asked Questions